InsightDI/BackMeUpBIAD/Lab1.md

 When inspecting the answer to “Do you have a name?”
 Have HAL9000 answer “Yes, I have a name.
 My friends call me HAL.
 You may call me HAL9000.”

+> Hint: In the "Answer" section of the inspect window, you can enter an alternative answer.
+Don't forget to "Save and train" to see your result.

 ### Lab1 Module 3 Bonus Exercise 2

 Brainstorm with a partner to add alternative phrasings to the name question